Can you make money from Google Adsense online advertising?

 Pay-per-click advertising is not for every blogger.

-You should think carefully before you make a decision and determine whether your site has the potential to attract enough visitors to make your effort worthwhile.
+You should think carefully before you make a decision.
+Determine if your site has the potential to attract enough visitors to make your effort worthwhile.

 If you are participating in affiliate marketing, you should think about what effects there might be.
 Very often, companies with affiliate campaigns also advertise on Google.
 It could mean that ads on your site might compete with your affiliate links.

-However, there is an option to block ads on your site so that you can mitigate this competitive situation.
+But there is an option to block ads on your site so that you can lessen this competitive situation.

 Related reading: 20 Practical Ways You Can Make Money From Home By Blogging